-If a student does not receive a Pass grade for the concept paper by the coursework deadline, he or she will be required to take a tutorial prior to resubmitting it.
+If a student does not receive a Pass grade for the concept paper by the coursework deadline, they will be required to take a tutorial prior to resubmitting it.
 Each student will also be required to meet (or talk in a conference call) with the Research Coordinator.
 There is a separate fee for a tutorial.
 Each student may take a maximum of two tutorials or one extended tutorial to achieve an acceptable paper.
-If a student is unable to achieve an acceptable concept paper via the tutorial process within one year of receiving a No Pass grade for the MS 733 Dissertation Formulation course, he or she will be placed on academic disqualification status.
+If a student is unable to achieve an acceptable concept paper via the tutorial process within one year of receiving a No Pass grade for the MS 733 Dissertation Formulation course, they will be placed on academic disqualification status.